Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ### Upload your own trigger image

 We have added a folder **TI** in your porPOIse account to hold your trigger images.
 - Use your FTP client to go to your porPOIse account.
+If you don't know how to do this, talk to the Hidden Histories system administrator.
 - Notice that besides the AssetBundles folder (to which you have already uploaded your own asset bundles when making geolocative layers), there is now a TI folder as well.
-- Open the TI folder (usually you can double click on it), and then drag an image (that fits the criteria mentioned above) into that folder.
+- Open the TI folder and then drag an image that fits the criteria mentioned above into that folder.
 - PLEASE only make changes in these two folders!
 The other files and folders contain the code for your porPOIse account - if you alter them, your porPOIse will not work any more!

 ![AR-vos_TI-Folder](images/AR-vos_TI-Folder.png)